Acucarinho/Doppel/README.md

 ## Inspiration from the Nmap Book

 The concept for Doppel was directly inspired by Fyodor’s book Nmap Network Scanning.

-“One probe commonly initiated by IDSs is reverse DNS query of the attacker’s IP address.
-A domain name in an alert is more valuable than just an IP address, after all.
-Unfortunately, attackers who control their own rDNS (quite common) can watch the logs in real time and learn that they have been detected.
-This is a good time for attackers to feed misinformation, such as bogus names and cache entries to the requesting IDS.”

 > *“One probe commonly initiated by IDSs is reverse DNS query of the attacker’s IP address.
 A domain name in an alert is more valuable than just an IP address, after all.
 Unfortunately, attackers who control their own rDNS (quite common) can watch the logs in real time and learn that they have been detected.
 This is a good time for attackers to feed misinformation, such as bogus names and cache entries to the requesting IDS.”*